EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 * {% tool "mkdocs" %} enables the creation of professional-looking documentation websites using Markdown.
 * {% tool "swagger" %} automatically generates API documentation, providing user-friendly interfaces for developers.
 * Leverage CI/DC tools, offered by platforms such as {% tool "github" %} and {% tool "gitlab" %} to automate quality assurance and release of your updated documentation to the public.
+  * As an example you can take a look at the [GitHub actions in the RSQKit repository](https://github.com/EVERSE-ResearchSoftware/RSQKit/actions).

 #### State how to cite your software